A.A.C. Eagles

 A.A.C.
 Eagles is an American soccer team based in Chicago, Illinois, United States.
 Founded in 1940, the team plays in Region II of the United States Adult Soccer Association, a network of amateur leagues at the fifth tier of the American Soccer Pyramid.
 They joined the United Premier Soccer League in 2022.
+However, due to a dispute with league management, the team left for the local Metropolitan Soccer League, and following that league's merger with the National Soccer League to become the Greater Chicago Soccer League, they left for the Premier League where they play as of 2024.

 The team's colors are red and white.